 The next in the FPGA development flow is the Place and Route process.
 This time the time taken by the IDE is 5 seconds.

-Once the design is synthesized, the next is program the device.
-At this point I found some issues with the board detection from the Programmer application from Gowin, even executing it as root user.
+Once the design is synthesized, the next is to program the device.
+At this point I found some issues with the board detection from the Programmer application from Gowin, even executing it as a root user.

 Fortunately, I found an open source project to program the FPGA, OpenFPGALoader, and is available for Windows and Linux.
 When the application is installed, executing it with the argument –detect the tang nano 4k is detected correctly.

 ~/gowin$ openFPGALoader --detect write to ram Jtag frequency : requested 6.00MHz -> real 6.00MHz index 0: idcode 0x100981b manufacturer Gowin family GW1NSR model GW1NSR-4C irlength 8

 Great, at this point, we already can develop and program the Tang Nano 4K, now, what about their DSP capabilities?
 If we check the documentation of the GW1NSR devices, we can see that for the 4C variant, the number of available 18×18 multipliers is 16.
 This amount of multipliers is built in DSP blocks of 2 18×18 multipliers together, with 2 pre-adders, and one ALU at the output of the multipliers.
 Each of these blocks can be configured only to multiply signals of 9×9, 18×18, 18×36 and 36×36 (at least in my configuration I could not perform a multiplication out of this bounds).

 And this is related to the next.
 In the Verilog code of my FIR filter, the multiplication blocks are inferred, there is not an instantiation of the MACC os DSP block, simply I use the symbol ‘*’ to tell the synthesizer that there it has to infer a MULT block.
 In this case, all the signals have a width of 16 bits.